-Tampa Fatigued Driver Truck Accidents
+Tampa Fatigued Driver Truck Accident Lawyer

 We’ve all been tired while driving at some point.
 Many of us think nothing of it, though, as we yawn and close our eyes during the ride.

 Truck drivers work long hours and are used to being exhausted while driving.
 However, this is a serious issue, considering that these drivers are hauling tens of thousands of pounds of cargo.
 Falling asleep behind the wheel can lead to a deadly crash.
 Long work hours, inadequate sleep, strenuous activities, and physical or mental exertion can all lead to driver fatigue, which is a leading cause of truck accidents.

 Commercial truck drivers are more likely to drive while fatigued than other motorists.
 That’s because they often work on deadlines and cannot stop until their job is complete.
 Nevertheless, fatigue can lead to serious accidents.
 Have you been injured in a truck accident caused by fatigue?
 If so, contact the Tampa fatigued truck driver accident lawyers at Anderson & Anderson right away to preserve your legal rights.

 There are laws in place that are meant to prevent truck driver fatigue.
 The Federal Motor Carrier Safety Administration (FMCSA) has hours of service laws in place to limit consecutive driving and set rest periods.
 Truck drivers are required to take a break after 11 straight hours of driving.
 They are also mandated to stop driving once they have driven for 14 hours.
 Other limits include 60 hours in one week and 70 hours over the course of eight days.